RockmanEXEZone/chaudloader/README.md

 ## For users

 1. Run `install.exe`.
-If you are on Steam Deck, you will need to run `install-linux` instead.
+If you are on Steam Deck, you will need to run `install` instead.

 2. Start the game.
 Mods in the `mods` folder will be activated in alphabetical order.